-When the real property is sold by public auction in a procedure of enforcement, the tax base eqals the selling price achieved at auction less the property transactions tax included in the price.
+When the real property is sold by public auction in a procedure of enforcement, the tax base equals the selling price achieved at auction less the tax on transfer of immovable property included in the price.

 A taxable person files a tax return within 15 days of the tax liability arising with the competent tax authority on the territory of which the real property is situated.
 The tax authority issues its tax assessment decision relating to property transactions within 30 days from receipt of the tax return.
 The taxable person pays the assessed tax within 30 days after the tax assessment decision has been served on him.